senseiwells/ServerReplay/README.md

 This file can then be put in `./replay_recordings` on your client and be opened with replay mod.

+> [!WARNING]
+> Trying to record carpet bots or other non-real players may lead to unexpected behaviour.
+> If you want to record a large chunk area please use a chunk recorder instead!

 #### Chunks

 > [!NOTE]